-The long narrow restaurant means most tables have uninterrupted views of the harbour, still special even after dark.
-Despite a 400 year history the redesigned restaurant is modern but cosy and is a relaxing space where you can savour the views and the fabulous food.
+The shape of the restaurant gives almost all tables uninterrupted views of the harbour, meaning it is still special even after dark.
+It may have a 400 year history but the restaurant is modern but cosy and is a relaxing space where you can savour the views and the fabulous food.

 THE MUDDY VERDICT

-Not for: Anyone who prefers a countryside location (though you’re not far away) or yearns to have direct access to a sandy beach.
+Not for: Anyone who prefers a rural or countryside location (though being Cornwall you’re not far away) or yearns to have direct access to a sandy beach.

-The damage: from £109 per room, per night
+The damage: from £125 per room, per night, depending on season.